Dyslexia support in libraries

 Dyslexia is a learning difference that can affect the ability to read, write and spell.

-East Sussex libraries are committed to providing whatever support they can for:
+East Sussex libraries are committed to providing support for:

 - parents and carers looking to aid the development of children with dyslexia

-- dyslexic parents and carers looking to find books to share with small children
+- dyslexic parents and carers looking for books to share with small children

-- adults with dyslexia looking to find ways to enjoy reading or develop their skills.
+- adults with dyslexia looking for ways to enjoy reading or develop their skills.